 - The responses will be targeted

-- Helps identify specific features/offerings that need improvement
+- It helps identify specific features/offerings that need improvement

 The benefits of this question are:

-- Helps create an organizational culture that fosters employee happiness
+- It helps create an organizational culture that fosters employee happiness

 Follow-up questions to supplement customer feedback